DataONEorg/d1_python/gmn/doc/setup/d1env/registration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 DataONE evaluates the submitted Node document and contacts the person listed as
-*contactSubject* in the Node document by email with the outcome of the approval process.
+-contactSubject* in the Node document by email with the outcome of the approval process.
 After the node has been approved, the MN is part of the infrastructure environment in which it has been registered, and the CNs in that environment will start processing the information on the node.